 A lot of people get curious about how they would look with lighter hair, and many are brave enough to take the plunge and hit the bleach.

-Summertime is the most popular season to lighten your hair and to show off your luscious blonde locks.
+Summertime is the most popular season to lighten your hair and show off your luscious blonde locks.

 Unfortunately, it’s the season that provides a good environment for those unwanted green tones to make their appearance as well.

 Do you know how to get green tint out of bleached hair?